11 digital BFCM tactics we already know customers love

 3. Incentivizing customers to build a wishlist

-POPFLEX did this in 2023 with a fall sweepstakes.
-Customers who submitted a $1,000 wishlist and signed up for email and SMS marketing got entered to win a $1,000 shopping spree—and nearly 100K people entered.
+POPFLEX has done this with a fall sweepstakes, where customers who submitted a $1,000 wishlist and signed up for email and SMS marketing got entered to win a $1,000 shopping spree.
+One year, nearly 100,000 people entered.

 “The beauty of the wishlist giveaway is it makes the customer engage with your product,” says Notman.
 “They’re researching, they’re looking at our categories, they’re reading reviews.
 So we now know the products that they’re interested in, and they have much higher intent going into the holiday season.”